cedowens/gitleaks-wrapper/README.md

 # gitleaks-wrapper
 Simple wrapper around gitleaks to enumerate publicly facing github repos for teh specified org and then run gitleaks against each in search of exposed secrets/keys.
 This saves some time from having to manually re-run gitleaks against each of an org's repos.

+This simple script basically checks api.github.com/repos/[companyname] in order to find an org's repos.

 Steps:

 1. Download and build gitleaks: https://github.com/zricethezav/gitleaks